taekim90/Color-Pipes/README.md

 MVP Checklist
 -
 - A functional working game board
+- Clicking and holding on the starting pipe will select that color and paint the drawn path with that held color
-- Colors change appropriately when selected
+- Colors change appropriately when selecting a different colored pipe
+- Intersecting a previously drawn pipe will cause that previous pipe to be replaced
-- Game recognizes when winning condition occurs/puzzle completed
+- Game recognizes when winning condition occurs/puzzle completed (all pipes are connected accordingly and all spaces on the board are covered)
-- Reset button clears the marked spaces
+- There is no losing condition but there is a reset button to clear the marked spaces if needed
 - Clicking on the different level buttons changes the board layout

 Stretch Goals